lauraburgelman24/RC_in_neuroscience/README.md

 ### Structure

 This repository is structured around the objectives of the thesis.
 Each objective corresponds to an experiment.
-The folders contain all the code necessary to reproduce these experiments.
+The folders contain all the code necessary to reproduce these experiments and a jupyter notebook that guides you through it.
 The objectives are:
 - Parameter study
 - Objective 1: Understanding the effect of plasticity and delays on memory capacity
 - Objective 2: Investigating the effect of specific lesions